WHAT IS ANKYLOSING SPONDYLITIS?

 HOW DO I KNOW IF MY BACK PAIN IS FROM AS?

 The only way to know that your back pain is from AS is to get diagnosed by a doctor, like a rheumatologist.
 Rheumatologists are doctors that treat many diseases that are difficult to diagnose, like diseases of the spine and autoimmune diseases.

 A rheumatologist could help you understand more about your back pain, and if you may be suffering from mechanical back pain or inflammatory back pain.

 Mechanical back pain may be caused by an injury or overuse.
 It usually goes away after 6 weeks.

 Inflammatory back pain

-There is a potential genetic link.
+People with AS in their families.
+There is a possible genetic link.

-The HLA-B27 gene is detected in a blood test among certain people with AS, but it’s possible to have AS and not test positive for HLA-B27.
+People with the HLA-B27 gene.
+This gene has been associated with AS and is detected in a blood test among certain people with AS.
+But it’s possible to have AS and not test positive for HLA-B27.